99minutos/99minutos-fast-frontend-test/README.md

 - Develop the functionality previously presented.
 - A component is required to displays the list of available containers.
 - When clicking on a container, in another component you have to show the list of packages within that container
-- It is important to indicate which container is selected
+- It's important to indicate which container is selected by a visual indicator
 - This live test to take around 1 hour, but not significantly more (your time is very valuable!)

 ### Bonus points
-- Layout with flexbox.
 - Responsive
-- Perfect pixel
 - Clean code
 - UI/UX Improvements